n-at/documented/README.md

     $ documented build

-documented also have built-in web server.
-To start it, run in shell:
+documented also has a built-in web server.
+To start it, run:

     $ documented serve